 In this article, we’ll examine seven of the current most significant applications of AI in construction.
-In particular, we’ll see how deep learning architectures have been applied for solving image classification, object detection, object tracking, and activity recognition challenges in some of the following areas:
+In particular, we’ll see how deep learning architectures have been applied for solving image classification, object detection, object tracking, and activity recognition challenges.

 Have a look at this graphic to get a sense of the key deep learning tasks and their application in the construction industry context.

 Solve any video or image labeling task 10x faster and with 10x less manual work.

 PPE can save lives... but only if people actually use it.

 According to NIOSH, there are 2,000 work-related injuries every day in the US that could be prevented through proper use of PPE.

 Construction managers only have two eyes and a finite amount of time, so it can be tough to make sure everyone is using appropriate protective equipment.
 But this is where computer vision techniques such as object detection can make a big difference.

 Deep learning has made it possible to reliably detect a wide variety of protective equipment, from hard hats to safety goggles, gloves, high visibility jackets, and ear protectors.
 And with more training, the capacity for AI to identify safety equipment – or its absence – will only grow.

 This means that job site cameras can act as additional eyes to help construction management ensure the safety of their employees.

 A good example of construction safety software in action comes from this study, in which a new computer vision system was developed to detect construction workers’ posture and PPE in real-time.
 The system was trained with a dataset of 95 videos from the construction site cameras and learned to detect eight different kinds of PPE and nine different types of posture.